PuzzleBot/dayplanner/README.md

 ********************************************************

 This program is the result of three assignments completed for the object-oriented programming course at the University of Guelph.
+Since we were not given a method of version control, or allowed to post our code online publicly until the end of the course, only the end result is present without the previous iterations.

 # The goal of this project